shakacode/react-webpack-rails-tutorial/README.md

 (Want to become a contributor?
 [Contact us](mailto:contact@shakacode.com) for an Slack team invite!
 Also, see ["easy" issues](https://github.com/shakacode/react_on_rails/labels/easy) and [issues for the full tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy).)

 ## NEWS
-This demo demonstrates support for the some functionality that our React on Rails generators do not currently implement. *We do support this functionality, but we don't generate the code.*
+This tutorial app demonstrates advanced functionality beyond what's provided by the React on Rails generators, mostly in the area of Webpack and React usage.
+Due to the architecture of placing all client side assets in the /client directory, React on Rails supports just about anything that Webpack and JavaScript can do.

 Specific functionality in question:

 1. **Handling of Sass and Bootstrap**: This tutorial uses CSS modules via Webpack so that NPM can manage all visual assets and we gain a better separation of concerns (Rails for server-side functionality & NPM/Webpack for all things client side).
 However, [react_on_rails](https://github.com/shakacode/react_on_rails) still supports (and in fact uses) the Rails Asset Pipeline so traditional use of visual assets through the pipeline is possible.
 1. **Hot Reloading with Rails**: The tutorial has different startup scripts than the generators.
 The dev mode has the WebapackDev server providing the JS and CSS assets to the tutorial.
 This means you get **HOT RELOADING** of your JS and CSS within your Rails app.

-If you want to implement CSS Modules and hot reloading after using React on Rails generators, then see [Hot Reloading of Assets For Rails Development](docs/additional-reading/hot-reloading-rails-development.md).
+If you want to implement hot reloading after using React on Rails generators, then see [Hot Reloading of Assets For Rails Development](docs/additional-reading/hot-reloading-rails-development.md).
+We are currently working on a tutorial for implementing CSS Modules via Webpack.

 # React, Redux, React-Bootstrap, ES7, Webpack, Rails Demo
 ## Server Rendering via the [react_on_rails gem](https://github.com/shakacode/react_on_rails)